adrianurs/react-native-app-router/README.md

 ### Screen

-And this, is the component thath should be impersonated by the main component on a specific route.
+This will be the component rendered on the route created by the folder in which the file is found.
 It is required for every route declared in the project.

+In the example below you can see the 'App' main component.

 ```bash
 function App(): React.JSX.Element {